-While similar, each of these terms indicate a different user context and search intent.
+While similar, each of these terms indicates a different user context and search intent.
 There is a clear difference in intent between someone searching for ‘How to set up a Twitter page’ versus someone searching for ‘Twitter page template’.
 Regardless, both topics are relevant to that user’s interests.

 The problem is that marketers have been too focused on building our writing around long-tail keywords.
 Rather than basing our content on a combination of keywords, search intent and context, we have been trying to create one piece of content per specific keyword.
-This due to the fact that it's so hard to compete on more 'generic', single phrase keywords such as ‘Twitter', as companies with large wallets have already invested a large amount of their spend into ranking for that term.
+This is due to the fact that it's so hard to compete on more 'generic', single phrase keywords such as ‘Twitter', as companies with large wallets have already invested a large amount of their spending into ranking for that term.

 However, over the last couple of years, marketers have started to move away from writing one piece of content per long-tail keyword and are instead trying to establish authority in topics through ‘content clusters’.

 The idea of content clusters is that, instead of writing content to cover every keyword term, we create one piece of content that covers one topic comprehensively.
 This central topic is the authoritative source – or the pillar page.
-Then you surround this pillar page with sub-content; thing such as web pages, blogs, eBooks and the like, all of which link back to and from the pillar page.
+Then you surround this pillar page with sub-content; things such as web pages, blogs, eBooks and the like, all of which link back to and from the pillar page.